Dean and Professor: Dr. Diana Pounder, 450-3175

 - School Psychology

-The state of Arkansas requires all applicants for a teacher's license to be finger-printed and to undergo a successful background check from the FBI, Arkansas State Police, and the Arkansas Child Maltreatment Registry within one year of making application for a teaching license.
+The state of Arkansas requires all applicants for a teacher's license, within one year of making application for the teaching license, to be finger-printed, to undergo a successful background checks from the FBI and the Arkansas State Police, to have clearance from the Arkansas Child Maltreatment Registry, and to complete the maltreatment mandated reporter training as specified by Act 1236 of 2011.
 Questions about this procedure and/or its impact upon a candidate's personal situation should be directed to the Director of Admissions and Licensure.
 If evidence becomes known that would render the candidate ineligible to receive a teaching license in the state of Arkansas, then this information may become grounds to refuse admission to or retention in the teacher education program.

 Admission to teacher education is required for all candidates expecting to complete a teacher education program leading to initial licensure in any teaching field.
 Level I admission is required for enrollment in designated upper division professional education courses.